 Prior to riding in an unfamiliar area, find out if special permits are required.
 Get maps so you can study the terrain and talk to other riders who know the area.
 The Ministry of Natural resources, riding clubs, and off-road magazines are also good sources of information.

-What you take with you during a ride depends on the kind of terrain you'll be exploring, how long you expect to ride, how far you might go from your base camp and how experienced you or your companions are in making repairs.
+What you take with you during a ride depends on the kind of terrain you'll be exploring, how long you expect to ride, how far you might go from your base camp and how experienced you or your companions are.

-Along with your proper riding gear, you should always pack tools and supplies in case you have a problem.
+Along with your proper riding gear, you should always pack tools and supplies.
 We recommend: